tomhillman/oakland_recipes/recipes/tom.md

 As preferred.
 Perennial favorites: mushroom and spinach, or for a dessert pizza, swap the tomato sauce for fig jam and top with arugula, bacon, and goat cheese.

 ## Preparation
-*Make dough and sauce 1-3 days before baking.*
+*Make the dough and sauce 1-3 days before pizza night.*

 ### Dough
 ####  **Step 1**